 By using Julota, police officers will almost certainly be able to access information that they otherwise would not be able to access.
 For example, you can learn if a person is engaged in mental health treatment or substance abuse treatment somewhere in the community.
 You can see if they have a counsellor or someone you can call to help de-escalate a situation when they are in a crisis, and 911 is called.
 The more information that is available, the better, especially when the information is accurate and meaningful.

 - Easier to gather data

 Obtaining data using Julota is simple and easy.
 Relevant information will show up directly on an officer’s CAD screen.
 It will help prepare them to see what is going on with the person they are about to come into contact with.

 - It is safer to gather data this way

 When a person is in crisis, they can often be unpredictable.
 If an officer can gather relevant and vital information before approaching the person in crisis, it will be much safer.
 It will help them speak with that person and de-escalate a tense situation.
 For example, suppose the individual is involved in treatment somewhere.
-In that case, the officer can quickly reach out to their counselor or treatment provider.
+In that case, the officer can quickly reach out to their counsellor or treatment provider.
 From there, they can see if there is any other information they can get that might help them deal with this person and keep everyone safe.